iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

   </div>
 </div>

 The figure above shows the results of the experiment.
-For this experiment we can draw the following conclusions:
+From this experiment we can draw the following conclusions:

 - The same main effects of context-size and number of layers are observed on the test loss.
 - The test loss for the linear transformer actually reaches lower values than for the softmax transformer.
 Though we offer no real explanation for this, on an intuitive level it seems clear that the softmax Transformer must learn to cancel as best as possible the non-linearities in its outputs in order to solve the linear regression task, a hinderance which is not encoutered by the linear transformer.